vaughanbell/papsivi_treat/README.md

 Analysis code and results for the study

-# Treatment provision and engagement in Colombia’s PAPSIVI: a psychosocial support service providing treatment for over half a million victims of armed conflict
+# Intervention provision and engagement in Colombia’s PAPSIVI: a national psychosocial support service for over half a million victims of armed conflict

 <p align="center">
 	<a href="https://en.wikipedia.org/wiki/R_(programming_language)"><img